 - "Gross Sales" shall be defined as all sales of the contractor and revenue received by the contractor based upon all business conducted in or from the store for any product or service offered by the store, including revenue received from textbook rentals.
 This includes all orders taken or received at the store, whether such orders are placed at the store, via the internet (i.e., "on-line sales"), orders received through the Campus Store Website, or elsewhere.
-Gross Sales shall include any commissions, and rebates received by the contractor (whether such commissions and/or rebates are received at the store level or at the corporate office) from products such as class rings, clothing, general merchandise, etc.; and commissions and rebates received by the contractor (whether such commissions and rebates received by the contractor (whether such commissions and rebates received by the contractor (whether such commissions and rebates received by the contractor (whether such commissions and rebates received by the contractor (whether such commissions and/or rebates are received at the store level or at the corporate office) for authorized sales by other companies or organizations on the Campus Store Website. - "Commissionable Sales" shall be defined as Gross Sales less voids, less customer refunds, less handling fees associated with the non-return of rental textbooks, less discounted sales to authorized University Departments, less discounts (provided that the discount amount thereof was included in Gross Sales), less sales tax paid by the contractor to any government agency which was collected from customers, less sales made at no margin by the contractor at the request of the University. - The contractor shall be solely responsible for the collection of any debts resulting from checks, credit cards, charge cards, debit cards, etc. - The contractor shall pay the University the greater of either (i) the financial return based on the commission schedule (i.e., the sum of the Percentage of Commissionable Sales or, (ii) the minimum annual financial guarantee. - The contractor shall maintain complete and accurate records of all transactions in accordance with generally accepted accounting standards and principles.
+Gross Sales shall include any commissions, and rebates received by the contractor (whether such commissions and/or rebates are received at the store level or at the corporate office) from products such as class rings, clothing, general merchandise, etc.; and commissions and rebates received by the contractor (whether such commissions and/or rebates are received at the store level or at the corporate office) for authorized sales by other companies or organizations on the Campus Store Website. - "Commissionable Sales" shall be defined as Gross Sales less voids, less customer refunds, less handling fees associated with the non-return of rental textbooks, less discounted sales to authorized University Departments, less discounts (provided that the discount amount thereof was included in Gross Sales), less sales tax paid by the contractor to any government agency which was collected from customers, less sales made at no margin by the contractor at the request of the University. - The contractor shall be solely responsible for the collection of any debts resulting from checks, credit cards, charge cards, debit cards, etc. - The contractor shall pay the University the greater of either (i) the financial return based on the commission schedule (i.e., the sum of the Percentage of Commissionable Sales or, (ii) the minimum annual financial guarantee. - The contractor shall maintain complete and accurate records of all transactions in accordance with generally accepted accounting standards and principles.
 The contractor shall make all records available for inspection by authorized University representatives.